 On this page

-Canada reduced its energy consumption per dollar of economic activity by approximately 31% from 1990 to 2017 but remains one of the world's largest per-capita consumers of energy and approximately 81% of its greenhouse gas emissions come from energy production and use.
+Canada reduced its energy consumption per dollar of economic activity by approximately 17% from 2000 to 2018 but remains one of the world's largest per-capita consumers of energy and approximately 81% of its greenhouse gas emissions come from energy production, including for export, and domestic use.
 Canadians use more energy per capita due to the country's extreme temperatures, vast landscape and dispersed population.
 Energy efficiency has an important role in meeting Canada's emissions reduction targets, while also helping individual Canadians and businesses save money on energy costs, improving competitiveness, and creating jobs.

 Canadians have access to some of the world's cleanest electricity.
-In 2019, 82% of electricity generated in Canada came from non-greenhouse-gas-emitting sources, including 67% from renewables and 15% from nuclear.
+Between 2016 and 2020, the electricity generated in Canada that came from non-greenhouse-gas-emitting sources increased about 2% to reach 83% of the total electricity produced in Canada, including 68% from renewables and 15% from nuclear.
 However, remote and northern communities are not afforded equal access to reliable sources of clean energy and typically rely on diesel fuel for electricity and heat.
 Increasing access to reliable and affordable clean energy is vital for enhancing the economic development and well-being of remote and northern communities, and for meeting the Government of Canada's climate change targets.

 Electrification provides a foundation for decarbonization strategies such as electrifying transportation, heating and cooling of buildings, and certain industrial applications.
 It also underpins digitization, smart technology, and the internet of things, all of which play a critical role in managing energy and increasing demand.

 Clean fuels produce fewer greenhouse gas emissions than traditional fuels.
-Growing Canada's clean fuels market will help reduce our carbon footprint by cutting emissions from hard-to-abate sectors.
-Canada is rich in a variety of feedstocks that can be used to make clean fuels like hydrogen, cellulosic ethanol, renewable natural gas, and sustainable aviation fuel.
+Growing Canada's clean fuels market will help reduce its carbon footprint by cutting emissions from hard-to-abate sectors.
+Canada is rich in a variety of feedstocks that can be used to make clean fuels like hydrogen, cellulosic ethanol, renewable natural gas, and renewable diesel.
 Even our abundant fossil fuel resources can be converted to clean hydrogen when coupled with carbon capture and storage technologies.
 These fuels can be used to power our transportation and industrial sectors, supporting Canada's energy sector transition to a net-zero economy.

 How the Government of Canada contributes

-The Government of Canada collaborated with stakeholders including industry, other levels of government, Indigenous organizations, non-government organizations and academia to develop the Hydrogen Strategy for Canada, a call to action to position Canada to seize environmental and economic opportunities that exist across the country.
-The government is now working on an implementation plan with stakeholders.
+To speed up the transition to clean fuels, technologies and processes across Canada, the Government of Canada is supporting the development of a clean fuels sector in Canada through a series of investments and initiatives that complement the Clean Fuel Regulations.
+The Government of Canada collaborated with stakeholders including industry, other levels of government, Indigenous organizations, non-government organizations and academia to develop the Hydrogen Strategy for Canada.
 The Clean Fuels Fund, a $1.5 billion investment in the clean fuels sector, is one of many federal initiatives supporting this strategy.

 Canada is also working to enhance energy security and efficiency and to accelerate the pace of the clean and inclusive energy transition around the world.
-As a founding member of the International Energy Agency (IEA), Canada actively supports the development of net-zero roadmaps—tracking progress, enhancing its assistance to priority countries, leveraging its expertise through data, supporting modelling and analysis, and providing policy advice to IEA member governments and key emitters.
-Recognizing the importance of an inclusive and equitable clean transition, Canada is a strong advocate of a people-centred approach and was an active member of the IEA's Global Commission on People-Centred Clean Energy Transitions.
+As a founding member of the International Energy Agency (IEA), Canada actively supports developing net-zero roadmaps—tracking progress, enhancing its assistance to priority countries, leveraging its expertise through data, supporting modelling and analysis, and providing policy advice to IEA member governments and key emitters.
+Recognizing the importance of an inclusive and equitable clean transition, Canada is an active member of the IEA's Global Commission on People-Centred Clean Energy Transitions.

-Canada is a member of the Clean Energy Ministerial, which brings together 29 countries and the European Union to accelerate progress on energy efficiency, clean energy supply and clean energy access.
+Canada is a member of the Clean Energy Ministerial, which brings together 28 countries and the European Commission to accelerate progress on energy efficiency, clean energy supply and clean energy access.
 Canada also advances its clean energy agenda through the Group of Seven (G7) and Group of Twenty (G20).

 The Powering Past Coal Alliance, co-founded and co-chaired by Canada and the UK, is the world's leading initiative seeking to accelerate clean growth and climate protection through the rapid phase-out of unabated coal power.
-As of November 2021, the alliance has over 165 members, including national governments, sub-national governments and organizations.
+As of July 2022, the alliance has more than 165 members.
 It is committed to just transition and an economically-inclusive phase-out of coal through its Just Transition Taskforce.
 Domestically, Canada has committed to phasing out traditional coal-fired electricity by 2030 and with new regulations in place, will end exports of thermal coal by 2030.

-Canada is a founding member of Mission Innovation, an initiative among 23 governments launched in 2015 to enhance collaboration and catalyze action and investment in research, development and demonstration to make clean energy affordable, attractive and accessible for all.
-Mission Innovation 2.0 was launched in June 2021 and Canada continues to play a leadership role, notably by co-leading the Carbon Dioxide Removal Mission, and participating in the Green Power and Clean Hydrogen Missions.
+Canada continues to play a leadership role in Mission Innovation, an initiative among 23 governments launched in 2015 to enhance collaboration and catalyze action and investment in research, development and demonstration to make clean energy affordable, attractive and accessible for all.
+Mission Innovation 2.0 was launched in June 2021 and Canada is co-leading the Carbon Dioxide Removal Mission, and participating in the Green Power and Clean Hydrogen Missions.

-Finally, Canada is a member of the International Renewable Energy Agency, an intergovernmental organization with more than 160 member countries dedicated to producing energy from clean, sustainable energy sources.
-Canada recently contributed to the launch of a Multi-stakeholder Platform for Transitioning Remote Communities to Renewable Energy, which will serve as a global communication platform on the topic of energy transitions for remote communities.
+Finally, Canada is a member of the International Renewable Energy Agency, an intergovernmental organization dedicated to producing energy from clean, sustainable energy sources.
+Canada recently contributed to the launch of a Multi-stakeholder Platform for Transitioning Remote Communities to Renewable Energy.

 Access to energy in Indigenous and northern communities